 What is Maximum Execution Time and Memory Limit?

 Values of execution time and memory limit define the resources available on your web server.
-Any system running on the web server requires certain amount of execution time and memory to operate.
+Any system running on the web server requires a certain amount of execution time and memory to operate.
 You must be aware that all of the systems and their modules installed on one server share the same web server resources.
 The more applications are running, the greater resources are required.

 Technically, max_execution_time is a directive that defines how long a PHP script can work.